RossWhitehead/AWS-notes/IAM.md

     * AWS Managed (common use cases), or Customer Managed
     * Can be attached to multiple identities.
 * Inline policies
-    * Embedded with the entity.
+    * Embedded with the identity.
-    * Deleted when entity is deleted.
+    * Deleted when identity is deleted.

 ### Resource based policies
 * Attached to a resource.